top of page

 A healthy relationship relies on a perfectly balanced, reciprocal exchange.

-By resigning from the role that drains you, you are making space for the friendships that sustain you.
+By resigning from the role that drains you, you're making space for the friendships that sustain you.
 You deserve relationships that are a reciprocal exchange of energy, not a one-way transaction.

 Comments